tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 ### 7. Student Do: The Voice of the Blockchain (15 min)

 In this activity, students will use the News API to retrieve news articles in English and French about blockchain in Canada for 2020.
-At the end of the activity, students will create a CSV file that will be used for coming activities.
+At the end of the activity, students will create a CSV file that will be used for later activities.

 **Instructions:**